Leica S Typ 007 vs S2

 - More modern: Reflects 5 years and 11 months of technical progress since the S2 launch.

-Reasons to prefer the Leica S2:
+Advantages of the Leica S2:

 - More heavily discounted: Has been around for much longer (launched in September 2008).

-The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons